(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 PHLOX: That's enough.
 You can come and see him again tomorrow.

-(picks him up and leave.
-Archer never even twitched)
+(Phlox picks Porthos up and leaves.
+Archer never even twitched.)

 [Phlox's quarters]